Are you acting on the most fundamental change in asthma care in over 30 years?

-Asthma is a variable and fluctuating inflammatory disease that is usually driven by airway inflammation and hyperresponsiveness .
+Asthma is a variable and fluctuating inflammatory disease that is usually associated with airway inflammation and hyperresponsiveness .
 SABAs do not treat this underlying inflammation .

-Patients often use SABA reliever medication to provide quick relief of symptoms, and SABA over-use is common among patients with asthma of all severities [1,3].
-This is concerning, because over-use of SABAs is associated with an increased risk of asthma attacks and asthma-related deaths .
+Patients often use SABA reliever medication to provide quick relief of symptoms, and SABA over-use is common among patients with asthma of all severities [1,3,4].
+This is concerning, because over-use of SABAs is associated with poor control and an increased risk of asthma attacks and asthma-related deaths .

 Did you know?

 Using a SABA inhaler three or more times a week is an indicator of increased risk of asthma attacks .